- Personal Finance»

 How To Invest In Stocks And Increase Returns With Leverage

 The stock market is all about using money to make money.
 The more capital you have, the more you can make.
 However, capital is usually a finite resource.
 Most people don't have lots of capital to throw around.
-There is a clear limit to what they have.
+There is a clear limit to what they have available or can access.

 People are sometimes confronted with the situation, where they don't have enough capital.
-They know something will soon rise or fall in price, but cannot acquire the necessary assets.
-They have a clear idea of what they want to do, but can't do it.
+They know or think they know that something will soon rise or fall in price, but cannot acquire the necessary assets they want.
+They have a clear idea of what they want to do, but they can't do it.
+They lack the means, which includes access to sufficient capital.

 What they need is a way of increasing the amount of capital they have available.
 The solution here in the world of finance is called leverage, which is any method that results in gains or losses being multiplied.